penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 come with added complexity during installation and a few restrictions on historical data retention.

+???+ note

     Given its advanced nature, TimescaleDB is not essential for most Zabbix users.
     As such, its installation is beyond the scope of this chapter.
-If you plan to use TimescaleDB, refer to [Partitioning PostgreSQL with TimescaleDB](../ch13-advanced-security/partitioning-postgresql-database.md) for detailed guidance.
+If you plan to use TimescaleDB, refer to [Partitioning PostgreSQL with TimescaleDB](../ch13-advanced-security/partitioning-postgresql-database.md) for detailed guidance after installing PostgreSQL.

+---

+### Choosing the Source for Database Installation

+In this chapter we will focus on installing MariaDB and PostgreSQL, as they are the most commonly used databases with Zabbix.
+For MySQL or Percona installations, except for the package installation commands, the steps are very similar to MariaDB.

 When installing MariaDB or PostgreSQL you must determine the source from which you will want to install the database server.
 Two primary options are